HONORING THOSE WHO DO MORE

 THAN ANYONE ELSE TO EDUCATE MAINE.

 The classroom teacher is the backbone of the American educational system.
 The Maine Teacher of the Year program honors the contributions and elevates the voice of Maine’s classroom teachers.
-The County and State Teachers of the Year serve as exemplars of the teaching profession, and advocates for quality education of Maine students.
+The County and State Teachers of the Year serve as ambassadors of the teaching profession, and advocates for quality education of Maine students.

 Selecting a Teacher of the Year is meant to celebrate the thousands of outstanding professional educators in Maine schools, not to single out any individual as the best teacher in Maine.